Alessandra Ambrosio And Model Girlfriends Spread Legs In Wet Bikinis For Ocean Shot

 The ladies all wore different colorful pieces from Alessandra and Gisele's swimwear line, which they co-founded alongside the former's sister Aline Ambrosio.

-Alessandra tagged each of their accounts on the snap, as well as her swim brand’s official page in the center of the star.
+Alessandra tagged each of their accounts, as well as her swim brand's official page in the center of the star.
+She also tagged makeup artist Renato Oliveira and photographer Roberto Martini.

 In the second photo, the mom of two swum on her front as her head popped out the ocean.
 She had her chin in the water but exposed her face as she slicked her hair back.

-Alessandra sizzled in the feminine number, which was low-cut with ruffles across her chest and thin strings over both shoulders.
-She rocked matching bottoms that sat well under her naval.

-She wrote in her native language of Portuguese in the caption of the upload, which attracted 50,100-plus likes and more than 230 comments from her 10.3 million followers.
+She wrote in her native language of Portuguese in the caption, which attracted 50,100-plus likes and more than 230 comments from her 10.3 million followers.

-“You are so pretty,” another comment read alongside a heart eye face.
+"You are so pretty," another comment read alongside a heart-eye face.

-“Uma deusa dessa,” a third commented, which translates via Google Translate to, “Such a goddess.”
+"Uma deusa dessa," praised a third follower, which translates via Google Translate to such a goddess.

 Earlier this week, Gal Floripa shared another stunning photo of the supermodel and actress as she rocked what appeared to be the same bikini in a different setting.